Service brief · Chapter I · Incorporation

 LLP Agreement drafted

-We draft the LLP Agreement to your partner mix — capital contribution, profit-sharing, decision rights, designated-partner powers, exit and dissolution provisions.
-Partners e-sign via Aadhaar.
+The LLP Agreement is drafted to your partner mix — capital contribution, profit-sharing, decision rights, designated-partner powers, exit and dissolution provisions.

 5. Days 8–10

-MCA processes within 2–5 working days.
-The Certificate of Incorporation (Form 16) is delivered to your dashboard.
-We file Form 3 (LLP Agreement) within 30 days as part of the engagement.
+The Ministry processes within 2–5 working days.
+The Certificate of Incorporation arrives in your dashboard.
+Form 3 (the LLP Agreement filing) is done within 30 days as part of the engagement.

 What it costs